-St. Anthony's Frechet .
-Institutional SWOT STRENGTHS WEAKNESSES 1.
-The Church is a very important and powerful institution of this precinct.
-1. The Church doesn't have the preservation of socio-cultural heritage as a part of its agenda.
-2. St. Anthony's Homes Co-operative Society came into existence in 1930s still plays a key role in managing the plots under it.
-2. St. Anthony's Homes has failed to stop sale of Christian properties to Non Christians as people have found loop holes to bend the rule.
-3. Chembur Citizen's Welfare Forum, which has members from both St. Anthony's precinct and old Chembur.
-4. Being members of the same Parish the residents have a common outlook, part of the various communities of the Parish.
-There is no existing citizen body of this precinct.
-No registered citizen's forum which could deliberate on future development plans and understand the problems of the residents; help maintain the existing character of the neighbourhood.
-5. There are number of schools and other religious institutions in this precinct.
-5. Parking is an issue as most of the roads are narrow with double parking they become very congested.
-OPPORTUNITIES THREATS The Church can play important role in creating awareness and getting people together for the implementation of special guidelines.
-The citizen can form a body exclusively of this precinct and address all special issues.
-The St. Anthony's Homes can be involved in implementation and monitoring of guidelines for the precinct.
-Other existing institutions can be made more proactive for creating awareness and monitoring of The Church might not like to get involved in the real estate issue.
-The citizen's forum can have vested interest of speculators.
-Builder lobby can pose a threat. the precinct.
+- 1. The Church doesn't have the preservation of socio-cultural heritage as a part of its agenda. - 2.
+St. Anthony's Homes has failed to stop sale of Christian properties to Non Christians as people have found loop holes to bend the rule. - 3.
+There is no existing citizen body of this precinct. - 4.
+No registered citizen's forum which could deliberate on future development plans and understand the problems of the residents; help maintain the existing character of the neighbourhood. - 5.
+Parking is an issue as most of the roads are narrow with double parking they become very congested.

+- 1. The Church can play important role in creating awareness and getting people together for the implementation of special guidelines. - 2.
+The citizen can form a body exclusively of this precinct and address all special issues. - 3.
+The St. Anthony's Homes can be involved in implementation and monitoring of guidelines for the precinct. - 4.
+Other existing institutions can be made more proactive for creating awareness and monitoring of the precinct.

+- 1. The Church might not like to get involved in the real estate issue. - 2.
+The citizen's forum can have vested interest of speculators. - 3.
+Builder lobby can pose a threat.

-St. Anthony's Precinct : Environmental SWOT
+St. Anthony's Precinct: Environmental SWOT

-STRENGTHS WEAKNESSES Vast variety of trees and other flora fauna which makes it a very green livable area The residents cherish the openness and the green cover of their locality.
-Older built properties had a lot of open spaces all around plot sizes were big; had only 50% ground coverage.
-A lot of area is still soft landscaped which adds to environmental richness.
-Residents cherish the quality of environment both built and unbuilt; very proud to be staying in such green serene surroundings.
+- 1. Vast variety of trees and other flora fauna which makes it a very green livable area - 2.
+The residents cherish the openness and the green cover of their locality. - 3.
+Older built properties had a lot of open spaces all around plot sizes were big; had only 50% ground coverage. - 4.
+A lot of area is still soft landscaped which adds to environmental richness. - 5.
+Residents cherish the quality of environment both built and unbuilt; very proud to be staying in such green serene surroundings. - 6.
 They realize that this type of neighbourhood is becoming a rarity in the city of Mumbai.

-Number of old, low rise structures going in for redevelopment the quality of environment is detoriating and number of trees are getting cut for new building activities.
-Soft landscaped areas are reducing.
-There are no special rules to preserve the green heritage of these special precincts .
-OPPORTUNITIES 1.
-Interventions in time and special guidelines can preserve the green open environment of this locality.
-2. Residents cherish environmental quality the most in their neighbourhood they can be made partners in maintaining it.
-3. Some of the old nallahs can be revived in order to attract more species of birds.
-Cluster plantation can also help in doing the same THREATS 1.
-The rich flora and fauna is at threat because of intense building activity due to redevelopment of old structures 2.
-Lack of sensitivity of the newer residents towards the environment.
-3. Old residents recall sighting of many more species of birds and frogs etc. which are reducing as the soft marshy land is reducing.
-4. Built and unbuilt proportion is changing which is adversely affecting the green cover and openness of this precinct.
+- 1. Number of old, low rise structures going in for redevelopment the quality of environment is detoriating and number of trees are getting cut for new building activities. - 2.
+Soft landscaped areas are reducing. - 3.
+There are no special rules to preserve the green heritage of these special precincts

+- 1. Interventions in time and special guidelines can preserve the green open environment of this locality. - 2.
+Residents cherish environmental quality the most in their neighbourhood they can be made partners in maintaining it. - 3.
+Some of the old nallahs can be revived in order to attract more species of birds.
+Cluster plantation can also help in doing the same

+- 1. The rich flora and fauna is at threat because of intense building activity due to redevelopment of old structures - 2.
+Lack of sensitivity of the newer residents towards the environment. - 3.
+Old residents recall sighting of many more species of birds and frogs etc. which are reducing as the soft marshy land is reducing. - 4.
+Built and unbuilt proportion is changing which is adversely affecting the green cover and openness of this precinct.

-6 (c ) Old Chembur : Economic SWOT
+6 (c) Old Chembur: Economic SWOT